DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** OOP is great, but I think that functional programming works better in the long run.
 At least, that's what I got after watching a few videos.

+### Day 70-71: 2018 May 5th, 6th

+**Today's Progress**: I met Gulp and started diving into best practices and tasks automation.
+It's a really interesting addition.

+**Thoughts:** I plan to reorganize my old projects bringing onto the table the new concepts I've learned so far.